Linden, Switzerland: Otterbach

 Otterbach is first mentioned in 1236 as Ottirbach.
 Like Innerbirrmoos, around 1399 it became part of the Bernese district of Röthenbach and in 1529 the Landvogtei of Signau.
 It was the smallest and poorest of the three municipalities that joined to form Linden.
 In 1941 it had a population of 310.

 Linden

 The hamlet of Linden was first mentioned in 1354.
 While it was geographically in the center of the three municipalities, it was never an independent municipality itself.
 All three municipalities, Ausserbirrmoos, Innerbirrmoos, and Otterbach, were part of the parish of Oberdiessbach until 1860, when they broke away to form the parish of Kurzenberg.
 After the creation of the independent municipality of Linden in 1945, it became the parish of Linden.
 The parish church was built in the hamlet of Linden in 1848.
 Since it was in the center of the communities, the local school was also built there.
 Beginning in the 1970s, a training base for the Swiss Army opened in the community.
-Today the municipality is still rural and agricultural in character, though about two-thirds of the working population commute to jobs outside the municipality.
+Today the municipality is still rural and agricultural in character, though about two-thirds of the working population commutes to jobs outside the municipality.